Local region-learning modules for point cloud classification: Conclusion

 \section{Conclusion}

 In this work, we proposed variations of two modules, Central Shift Module and Radius Update Module to learn to infer the positions and radii of local regions organized in hierarchical 3D point-based deep learning architectures.
-We integrated variations of CSM and RUM to the classification network of PointNet++, and demonstrated their effectiveness on the publicly available ScanObjectNN data set.
-We observed that applying all variations of these modules to the second layer, where semantic regions are formed, increased the classification performance significantly.
-Integrating CSM and RUM separately only to the second layer resulted in 6.17\% and 6.41\% increase in $M Acc$, respectively, for OBJ\_BG data of the ScanObjectNN data set, while combining both modules yielded a performance increase of 6.75\%.
+We integrated variations of CSM and RUM to the classification networks of PointNet++ and PointCNN, and demonstrated their effectiveness on the publicly available ScanObjectNN and ShapeNet data sets.
+We observed that applying all variations of these modules to the second layer of PointNet++, where semantic regions are formed, increased the classification performance significantly.
+Integrating CSM and RUM separately only to the second layer of PointNet++ resulted in 6.17\% and 6.41\% increase in $MAcc$, respectively, for OBJ\_BG data of the ScanObjectNN data set, while combining both modules yielded a performance increase of 6.75\%.
+The integration of both modules to the third $\mathcal{X}$-Conv layer of PointCNN yielded 5.78\% in $MAcc$ on OBJ\_BG set of ScanObjectNN.
+On the ShapeNet data set, the application of CSM and RUM modules increased the $MAcc$ of PointNet++ and PointCNN by 0.96 and 2.39, respectively.
 These results demonstrate that the proposed tools for learning the location and size of the local regions, hence the receptive fields, within the task network through minimization of the task loss are effective at improving data organization for 3D point-based deep networks.